Akjo03/Akjo03/README.md

 ## Hello there 👋

-I'm Lukas, a software developer based in switzerland currently working for the [FOITT (Federal Office of Information Technology, Systems and Telecommunication)](https://bit.admin.ch) and for [AkjoStudios](https://github.com/AkjoStudios)
+I'm Lukas, a software developer based in switzerland currently working for the [FOITT (Federal Office of Information Technology, Systems and Telecommunication)](https://bit.admin.ch) and for [AkjoStudios](https://github.com/AkjoStudios), my own self-proclaimed software company creating stable and modern applications for everyone on earth and beyond! 🚀

-Currently I'm mainly focussing on Java and trying to improve my skills on it, but I'm also interested in learning new languages and skills! (especially Rust)!
+Currently I'm mainly focussing on creating Java applications, but I'm also interested in learning new languages and skills, especially Rust!

 ### Dev Skills